- $120 for 90 minute intake session

 *I have limited reduced rate slots through the Open Path Psychotherapy Collective, based on financial need.
 Please visit Open Path for details.

-**Telehealth is offered only to clients residing in Pennsylvania
+**Telehealth is offered only to clients in Pennsylvania and Virginia

-In order to provide high quality, focused, evidence-based specialty services, I choose to not be an in-network provider.
-I work with many clients on an out-of-network basis or direct self-pay.
+In order to provide high quality, focused, evidence-based specialty services, I do not participate in-network with any insurance providers.
 My education, training, and license qualify for out-of-network reimbursement.
-I can provide all the information necessary and guide you through the process in filing your own claims.
+I can provide all the information necessary and guide you through the process in filing your own claims for reimbursement.

 How self-pay without insurance claims may benefit you: